Jargon unplugged

 Binding death nomination

 A legally binding document that outlines the person(s) who will receive the member’s death benefit.
 It is worth noting that the nomination has to be valid, or the Trustee of the Superannuation Fund may not follow through with the member’s request.
-To be valid your nomination must be updated every 3 years.
+You have the option of choosing between a three year lapsing binding death benefit nomination, which will automatically expire after three years, or a non-lapsing binding death benefit nomination.

 Binding Nomination

 When you make a valid binding nomination, your super fund will pay the benefit to the recipients you nominated.
 Unlike the non-binding nomination, they can’t use their discretion to pay anyone else.
 The Trustee of your fund must pay the benefit according to your wishes.
-The binding nomination expires every three years so you must renew it.
+You have the option of choosing between a three year lapsing binding death benefit nomination, which will automatically expire after three years, or a non-lapsing binding death benefit nomination.

 Blue chip share